Medically reviewed by Dr. Paula Simons, DVM

-Dogs can sustain concussions from a variety of situations, including car accidents, height falls, rough play, running into something hard, or being struck by something falling.
+Dogs can sustain concussions from a variety of situations, including car accidents, falls from excessive heights, rough play, running into something hard, or being struck by something falling.

 Something as simple as running into a glass door can cause a concussion depending on the force of the impact and the size of the dog.

-In this post, we’ll discuss the causes and symptoms of concussions in dogs, as well as the treatment options available.
+In this post, we’ll discuss the causes and clinical signs of concussions in dogs, as well as the treatment options available.

 What is a Concussion?

 A concussion is a type of traumatic brain injury that occurs when the brain is jolted or shaken violently.

 This can cause the brain to bounce around or twist inside the skull, leading to bruising, swelling of brain tissue, and long-term damage to the brain cells.